CTSyn: A Foundation Model for Cross Tabular Data Generation: Conclusion

 \section{Conclusion}

 In this paper, we introduced CTSyn, a pioneering framework within the realm of Generative Foundation Models (GFMs) for tabular data.
-Through extensive experimentation with real data, we demonstrated that CTSyn effectively leverages knowledge from diverse pre-trained tables to enhance synthetic data utility across various downstream datasets.
-To the best of our knowledge, our method is the first to consistently demonstrate a utility boost over real training data in downstream tasks, thereby paving the way for overcoming significant challenges in tabular data augmentation using deep generative models.
+Through extensive experimentation on real-world datasets, we demonstrated that CTSyn effectively represents heterogeneous tabular data while leveraging knowledge from diverse pre-trained tables to enhance synthetic data in low-data regimes.

+To the best of our knowledge, CTSyn is the first method to integrating large-scale pre-training in tabular data generation via lateng diffusion.
+Our results highlight its ability to capture complex relationships between table columns, maintain permutation invariance, and generate synthetic data with high fidelity and diversity, surpassing existing state-of-the-art approaches.
+By incorporating metadata and schema-based conditioning, CTSyn bridges a critical gap in cross-table generalization, allowing for more robust and transferable table representations.

+Despite these advances, challenges remain in fully optimizing tabular generative models for broader applications.
+Future work should explore the potential of conditional diffusion mechanisms and generative pre-training to further enhance tabular tasks such as predictive modeling, imputation, and multi-table learning.
+Additionally, investigating transfer learning paradigms beyond simple pre-training/full fine-tuning could improve adaptability across diverse tabular domains, unlocking new frontiers in synthetic data generation such as in-context generation and parameter efficient fine tuning for tabular diffusion model.